MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/migrate-best-practices-costs.md

 ---
-title: "Best practices for costing and sizing workloads migrated to Azure"
+title: "Costing and sizing workloads migrated to azure"
-description: Get best practices for costing and sizing workloads migrated to Azure.
+description: Use the Cloud Adoption Framework for Azure to learn best practices for costing and sizing workloads migrated to Azure.
 author: BrianBlanchard
 ms.author: brblanch
 ms.date: 12/08/2018